clocklimited/TeaGame/README.md

 If a player knows that they can't start making the tea within 10 minutes of the game ending, then they should announce this before play begins.
 This gives other players the opportunity to withdraw from the game if wanted.
 If a player does not announce this, and it is evident that they knew of their time delay before the game began, then the player forfeits their exemption.

 ## Happy Birthday 🎂
-Players are exempt on their birthday and Clock birthday (the day they joined the tea game).
+Players are exempt on their birthday and Clock birthday (the day they joined the tea game, *T&Cs apply).

 ## 'Bring out your dead' Rule
 After the game has been played, the losing player must collect the other players old cups and mugs.